TheWangYang/TheWangYang.github.io/source/about/index.md

 * **Project Achievements**:
 * ***This project won the third prize of the 14th ICAN International Innovation Entrepreneurship Competition.***

-## Community and Organizational Experiences
+## THE COMMUNITY AND ORGANIZATION EXPERIENCE

 #### *Master Period*